apptainer/apptainer-userdocs/singularity_and_docker.rst

 Default Mounts / $HOME
 ======================

-A default installation of {Singularity} will mount the user's home directory, ``/tmp`` directory, and the current working directory, into each container that is run.
+A default installation of {Project} will mount the user's home directory, ``/tmp`` directory, and the current working directory, into each container that is run.
 Administrators may also configure e.g. HPC project directories to automatically bind mount.
 Docker does not mount